octodemo/universe-wip/README.md

 ### Prerequisites

-Please make sure that you have all the prerequisites in place before we start of the wokshop
+Please make sure that you have all the prerequisites in place before we start the wokshop.

 1) Create a codespace from the repository
     <details>